Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 Great Britain Poultry Register

-If you keep more than 50 poultry of any kind - and of any mix - you must register separately with the Great Britain Poultry Register.
-For further information, see the guidance on registering poultry.
+If you keep more than 50 poultry of any kind, and of any mix, these must be registered on the Great Britain Poultry Register.

-The Egg (Marketing Standards) Regulations requires that all Class (Grade) A eggs sold at retail level and public markets within the EU must be stamped with a code identifying the:
+All Class (Grade) A eggs sold at retail outlets and public markets within the EU must be stamped with a code which identifies the:

 - method of production - eg organic, free range, barn or cage

 - hen laying establishment